-- 1.1.1 This planning statement is submitted in support of a full detailed listed building planning application for the new access through the dock boundary wall and improved soft and hard landscaping at Princes Dock, Liverpool, L3 1QP (Northing 390758, Easting 333739). - 1.1.2 This application will provide Princes Dock and the wider waterfront with a wider opening in the existing dock boundary wall allowing better connection in and out of Princes Dock to the wider City Centre and north Liverpool. - 1.1.3 The application sets out a permanent solution to the opening in the wall which supports both vehicular and pedestrian traffic entering and leaving Princes Dock enabling the construction of four consented developments along William Jessop Way: - Plot A-03: William Jessop House (application ref 15F/0560); - Plot A-04: The Lexington (application ref 16F/1370); - Plot A-05: Plaza 1821 (application ref 17F/0913); and - Plot A-06: Hive City Docks (application ref 17F/0546). - 1.1.4 This planning statement provides a review of the proposed development against relevant national and local planning policies and guidance, identifying the key benefits arising from the proposal. - 1.1.5 The document should be read alongside the accompanying suite of plans, drawings and further supporting documentation that make up this planning application.
-These support and enable the planning application to be validated and determined. - 1.1.6 This application does not form part of the Liverpool Waters consent (application ref 10O/2424) but has informed the Princes Dock Masterplan that will be submitted to Liverpool City Council under a discharge of conditions application for condition 11 of the outline consent.
+- 1.1.1 This planning statement is submitted in support of a full detailed listed building planning application for the new access through the dock boundary wall and improved soft and hard landscaping at Princes Dock, Liverpool, L3 1QP (Northing 390758, Easting 333739). - 1.1.2 This application will provide Princes Dock and the wider waterfront with a wider opening in the existing dock boundary wall allowing better connection in and out of Princes Dock to the wider City Centre and north Liverpool. - 1.1.3 The application sets out a permanent solution to the opening in the wall which will support pedestrian and cyclist movement in and out of Princes Dock.
+A temporary solution whilst construction along William Jessop Way is also proposed which supports vehicular and pedestrian traffic entering and leaving Princes Dock enabling the construction of four consented developments along William Jessop Way: - Plot A-03: William Jessop House (application ref 15F/0560); - Plot A-04: The Lexington (application ref 16F/1370); - Plot A-05: Plaza 1821 (application ref 17F/0913); and - Plot A-06: Hive City Docks (application ref 17F/0546). - 1.1.4 This planning statement provides a review of the proposed development against relevant national and local planning policies and guidance, identifying the key benefits arising from the proposal. - 1.1.5 The document should be read alongside the accompanying suite of plans, drawings and further supporting documentation that make up this planning application.
+These support and enable the planning application to be validated and determined.
+The Transport Statement and Options Review specifically sets out the justification of the chosen location and the impact the new opening will have on the existing highway network during the temporary and permanent phases. - 1.1.6 This application does not form part of the Liverpool Waters consent (application ref 10O/2424) but has informed the Princes Dock Masterplan that has been submitted to Liverpool City Council under a discharge of conditions application for condition 11 of the outline consent.
 Both applications will help update the proposals for Princes Dock and will allow the neighbourhood to remain consistent with all future developments.
 A Liverpool Waters Conformity Statement has been submitted as part of this application to show how the proposal does not negatively impact on the outline consent.